dqian96/dqian96.github.io/_posts/articles/2018-01-28-the-importance-of-self-reflection.md

 > "Just one more League game..."

 I came to the daunting realization that slowly but surely, each day would be met with waning desire to pursue my aspirations.
-In a blink of an eye, an year would have passed and I would be once again staring at an empty document trying to draft my goals, only for them to be orphaned soon after.
+In a blink of an eye, a year would have passed and I would be once again staring at an empty document trying to draft my goals, only for them to be orphaned soon after.
 Procrastination, self-indulgence, and straying away from the intended path are major precursors to disappointment and unfulfillment, and why success is so difficult to achieve.